 3. Two Truths, One Lie

-Caption: The Two truths, One lie game encourages your team members to learn more about themselves and understand each better.
+The Two Truths, One Lie game encourages your team members to learn more about themselves and understand each other better.

-In this game, members of a game sit together and form a circle.
-Then, following the circle, each player takes turns to tell three facts about themselves with one of the facts being a lie.
+In this game, members of a match sit together and form a circle.
+Then, following the circle, each player takes turns to tell three facts about themselves, one of which is a lie.
 The point of this activity is for listeners to figure out the lie among the three facts mentioned by a player.

 4. Office Debates

-In this activity, your team members gather in an event or presentation room – ideally with a board.
-Then, two members go head-to-head in a debate about an interesting topic.
-The winner is then determined by votes.
+In this activity, your team members gather in an event or presentation room—ideally with a board.
+Then, two members debate an interesting topic head-to-head.
+Votes then determine the winner.

 5. Community Service

-Community service is one of the best activities your employees can bond over while helping their surroundings and the people around them.
+Community service is one of the best activities your employees can bond over while helping their surroundings and those around them.
 You can organize your team members to clean the local beach, sanitize the block, visit an orphanage, etc.

 This activity teaches your employees the noble act of helping others even if they won’t get any reward.